JrMasterModelBuilder/Mindstorms-Fantom-Drivers-Mac-Install/README.md

 # LEGO Mindstorms Fantom Drivers Mac Install Script

-A script to install the LEGO Mindstorms Fantom drivers on modern macOS versions.
+A script to install the LEGO Mindstorms Fantom drivers on semi-modern macOS versions (through macOS 10.14 Mojave).

+Since macOS 10.15 Catalina dropped support for 32-bit, installing on newer versions of macOS is pointless.

 ## Overview